Delta modulation

-A delta modulation (DM or Δ-modulation) is an analog-to-digital and digital-to-analog signal conversion technique used for transmission of voice information where quality is not of primary importance.
+Delta modulation (DM, ΔM, or Δ-modulation) is an analog-to-digital and digital-to-analog signal conversion technique used for transmission of voice information where quality is not of primary importance.
 DM is the simplest form of differential pulse-code modulation (DPCM) where the difference between successive samples is encoded into n-bit data streams.
-In delta modulation, the transmitted data are reduced to a 1-bit data stream.
+In delta modulation, the transmitted data are reduced to a 1-bit data stream representing either up (↗) or down (↘).
 Its main features are: